Stuff I Use

 My daily schedule is managed by Google Calendar with calendar widget on my phone.
 For quick note taking, I use Google Keep.
 I also have Office 2016 installed solely to read the Docx files.
 Spark has successfully replaced Mailbox as email client on Mac.

-Keka because I use 7zip almost extensively.
-For accessing cloud storage, I use Cyberduck.
+Since there are no official 7zip app for Mac, I use Keka for archive utility.
+For ease of access to few differents cloud storage, I look no further than Cyberduck.
 Teamviewer and SSH are my tools for accessing computers via internet.

 My current daily-driver is Space Grey iPhone 6 with 64GB of storage.
 It replaced my Google Pixel due to the infamous audio codec issue.
 I also have the HTC One M8 and Nexus 5X as secondary and development phones.